-Megan Adamson Sijapati is a scholar of contemporary religion, particularly Islam and Muslim cultures, with interest in religion & modernity, violence & non-violence, revivalism & authority, space/place, the body, digital religion.
+Megan Adamson Sijapati's research and teaching areas are religion & modernity, religious violence & non-violence, identity, revivalism & authority, space/place, the body, digital religion.
 She specializes in Islam and Muslim cultures, Sufism, South Asia, and North America.

 Megan was Chair of the Department of Religious Studies from 2017-2020 and Co-Chair of the Globalization Studies program from 2014-17.
-She is a founding member of the Advisory Committee for Middle East & Islamic Studies (MEIS).
-She also serves on the Peace & Justice Studies and Public Policy.
+She is a founding and continuing member of the Advisory Committee for Middle East & Islamic Studies (MEIS).
+She serves on the advisory committees for Peace & Justice Studies and Public Policy.
 She served for two years as a Community Based Learning Fellow through the Center for Public Service and a Digitial Technology Fellow.

-(book under contract): Muslim Communities and Cultures of the Himalaya: Conceptualizing the Global Ummah.
+2021 book: Muslim Communities and Cultures of the Himalaya: Conceptualizing the Global Ummah.
 Co-editor with Jacqueline H. Fewkes.
-(London and New York: Routledge Press, expected pub.
-Dec.
-2020).
+(London and New York: Routledge Press).

-"Sufi Remembrance Practices in the Meditation Marketplace of a Mobile App" In Anthropological Perspectives on the Religious Uses of Mobile Apps.
-Fewkes J. (ed) (Cham, Switzerland: Palgrave Macmillan, October 2019)
+2019: "Sufi Remembrance Practices in the Meditation Marketplace of a Mobile App" In Anthropological Perspectives on the Religious Uses of Mobile Apps.
+Fewkes J. (ed) (Cham, Switzerland: Palgrave Macmillan)

-“Modern Religiosities and Religious Modernities: Views from the Himalaya,” in Religion and Modernity in the Himalaya, eds.
-M A Sijapati and J V Birkenholtz (London: Routledge, 2016).
+2016 book: “Modern Religiosities and Religious Modernities: Views from the Himalaya,” in Religion and Modernity in the Himalaya, eds.
+M A Sijapati and J V Birkenholtz (London: Routledge).

 2016: Religion and Modernity in the Himalaya.
 Co-ed. with J V Birkenholtz (London: Routledge).